apache/flink/flink-contrib/docker-flink/README.md

     sh build.sh

+or

+    docker build -t "flink" flink

-If you want to build a specific version of flink/hadoop/scala you can configure the respective args:
+If you want to build the container for a specific version of flink/hadoop/scala you can configure it in the respective args:

     docker build --build-arg FLINK_VERSION=1.0.3 --build-arg HADOOP_VERSION=26 --build-arg SCALA_VERSION=2.10 -t "flink:1.0.3-hadoop2.6-scala_2.10" flink

-### Deploy
+# Deploy

 - Deploy cluster and see config/setup log output (best run in a screen session)